fabiobdias/hello-world/README.md

 tutorial github

 # about me
 I'm a 30 years old oceanographer, in the middle of my phd road.
-I started using github as a way to keep a backupt of all tools package I've created to run and analyse the ocean-sea ice models I've run.
+I started using github as a way to keep a backup of all tools package I've created to run and analyse the ocean-sea ice models.
 My main interest are:

 1) Numerical models:
 - Modullar Ocean Model (MOM)